PagerDuty/public-support-scripts/README.md

 ## External Scripts

-The following is a list of supplemental scripts that may be merged into this collection and standardized/documented in the future.
-Any that remain referenced here after the changes on this branch (`dev-demitri`) are merged back into master are deemed sufficiently well-documented and self-contained, i.e.:
+The following is a list of supplemental scripts that may eventually be merged into this collection and standardized/documented in the future according to the outlined above.
+Any that remain referenced here indefinitely have been deemed sufficiently well-documented and self-contained, i.e.:

 - They reside in their own GitHub repository (which facilitates contributing to them) versus a Gist or a file in itself passed around